 Summary of Legislation:

 Proposed Intro.
 No. 579-A would require the Fire Department of the City of New York (FDNY) to report the number of females and minorities it hires as firefighters, and the number of female and minority firefighters applicants who progress through every phase of the firefighter hiring process.
 The firefighter hiring process begins with a written examination, which is issued approximately every five years.
 This bill would require reporting on every phase of the firefighter hiring process from the most recent written examination in 2012, disaggregated by gender and race or ethnicity.
-It would also require the FDNY to issue an updated version of such report
+It would also require the FDNY to issue an updated version of such report on a yearly basis.

 This bill would also require the FDNY to report on its recruiting activities, including its recruiting expenditures, a list of the recruiting events in which it participates, and a list of the preparatory materials it prepares for firefighter applicants.